talmeym/regurgitator-extensions-mq/README.md

 ***mq msg*** => ***RegurgitatorMessageListener*** => ***message*** => ***regurgitator*** => ***MqResponseCallback*** => ***mq msg***

+#### MqMessagingSystem

-regurgitator supports operation over mq by first abstracting the mq system to be used out to an interface for you to provide an implementation of:
+regurgitator supports operation over mq by first abstracting the mq system to be used out to an interface for you to implement with a mq system of your choice.

 ```java
 package com.emarte.regurgitator.extensions.mq;